 “Brios,” I answer.
-“Which one of you is the driver of this rig?”
+“Who’s the driver of this rig?”

 She points to the one team member seated behind me.
 I turn.
 He looks up at my face.
 His expression changes fast, but not before I notice how much he’s enjoying the view.
 I wear JabbaJeans just for that reaction.

 I look back at Brios.
-He’s going to be fine.
-Now I owe him dinner.
+His color is better.
+I promised him dinner.
 He’ll think we’re dating….

-Cute accent, even if he’s a little slow; he sounds Aussie.
+Cute accent, even if he is a little slow; he sounds Aussie.
 Easy on the eyes too.

-“Are you ready to do your job?” at his nod I rattle off an alphanumeric string.
+“Are you ready to do your job?”
+At his nod, I rattle off an alphanumeric string.
 “Roll us to that address but use the alley when you park.”

-“You can drive or you can join him,” I point my Double-Double at the bound EMS.
+“You can drive, or you can join him.”
+I point my Double-Double at the bound EMS.

 “What are you going to do when we get there?” the driver asks over his shoulder.
 The MobiMed pulls smoothly away from the curb and heads for the TopSide causeway.

-“What?” he jerks his head around.
+“What?”
+He jerks his head around.

-“Eyes on the road, cowboy,” I wave the gun barrel toward the front.
-“I figure since you were staring so hard, maybe you’d be interested in helping me pick out a few things.”
+“Eyes on the road, cowboy.”
+I wave the gun barrel toward the front.
+“I figured since you were staring so hard, you’d want to help me pick out a few things.”